SouvickMazumdar/Project_IDEAS_CO21/README.md

 2. **Open the Application**: Once Streamlit starts, it will provide a local URL (usually `http://localhost:8501`) where the application can be accessed.
 Open this URL in a web browser.

 3. **Select Data Source and Start Scraping**:
-   - Choose between Zauba and Tofler as the data source on the main interface.
+   - Choose between Screener, Zauba and Tofler as the data source on the main interface.
    - Click the provided button to start the scraping process.
 Data will be displayed in a table format once fetched.

 4. **View Data**: